Unsatisfactory Academic Performance

 Any graduate student may request a waiver or exception by the following process:

-- Contact the Graduate Office to determine whether a standard form exists.
+- Contact the Office of Graduate Studies to determine whether a standard form exists.
 If so, complete the form.
 If a standard form does not exist, prepare a memo with a statement of the request and a discussion of the reasons why a waiver or exception would be justified.

-- Have the memo or the form approved by the student’s advisor and department head or division director, then submit it to the Dean of Graduate Studies.
+- Have the memo or the form approved by the student’s advisor and department head or division director, then submit it to the Graduate Dean.

-- If the request involves academic policies or requirements, the Dean of Graduate Studies will request Graduate Council approval at the Council’s next regularly scheduled meeting.
+- If the request involves academic policies or requirements, the Graduate Dean will request Graduate Council approval at the Council’s next regularly scheduled meeting.

-- The Dean of Graduate Studies will notify the student of the decision.
+- The Graduate Dean will notify the student of the decision.
 The student may file a written appeal with the Provost within 10 business days of being notified of the decision.
 The Provost will investigate as appropriate to the issue under consideration and render a decision.
 The decision of the Provost is final.

 - At the next graduate Council meeting, the Dean will notify the Graduate Council of the request, the decision and the reasons for the decision.
 If the Graduate Council endorses the decision, then any other student in the same situation having the same justification can expect the same decision.